 The Crusaders started to pull away over the next three frames.
 Cell homered to left for a two-run shot in the next trip to the pate for the guests.
 A trio of runs in the top of the 4th, again highlighted by two ribbies off the bat of Cell to give him five on the afternoon widened the margin to seven (9-2).
 Another three-spot in the 5th reflected a double-digit advantage (12-2).
 This was the largest lead of the campaign for Dallas.

-It was clearly a day the offense clicked and took advantage of opportunities to gain the first conference win since dropping four after the opener.
+It was clearly a day the offense clicked and took advantage of opportunities for UD to gain its first conference win since dropping four after the opener.

 Dallas continues a six-game road trip with another conference series at Centenary College March 25-26.
 The three-game series begins with a doubleheader at 1 p.m.